 Our Physio Team

-Thea is the owner and principal physiotherapist at the Mundaring Physiotherapy Clinic.
+Thea is the owner of the Mundaring Physiotherapy Clinic.
 She has worked here since 2006 and owner since 2010.
-After graduating from the University of Queensland in 1979 she has worked in public hospitals and private clinics in Australia and the UK.
+After graduating from the University of Queensland she has worked in public hospitals and private clinics in Australia and the UK.
 Thea moved to the Perth Hills with her family in 1988 and lives locally.
+Life in the Mundaring and Perth Hills Region is a well kept secret

-In 1986, Thea completed her Postgraduate diploma in Musculoskeletal Physiotherapy from Curtain University and is keen to keep up with the latest research through continuing education seminars and conferences, professional webinars, plus peer review.
+Thea completed her Postgraduate Diploma in Musculoskeletal Physiotherapy from Curtain University and is keen to keep up with the latest research through continuing education seminars and conferences, and professional webinars.
 She has been a member of the Australian Physiotherapy Association and various special interest groups it runs, since 1979.
 Thea has a keen interest in Advanced Pain management and helping you gain valuable skills to reduce your pain and improve your function, giving you independence.
 Individual Clinical Pilates Instruction, remedial exercises, manual therapies and dry needling are some of the tools we use to help you move well.
-Our goal is to empower you on ways to maintain and improve your ability to move well.
+Our goal is to empower you in ways to maintain and improve your ability to move well.
+Try our mat classes to help you move well

 Sarah has a strong interest in sport and exercise, leading her to complete a Bachelor of Exercise Rehabilitation Science at UWA in 2007.
 She is an Accredited Exercise Physiologist with Exercise and Sports Science Australia (ESSA) - a qualification which focuses on helping people with complex health conditions to achieve their health goals safely through exercise, hydrotherapy and advanced pain management strategies.
 Sarah is a senior Physiotherapist and member of the Australian Physiotherapy Association.